-The consolidated financial statements include the accounts of variable interest entities in which the Company is the primary beneficiary under the provisions of Accounting Standards Codification Topic 810, Consolidation
+The condensed consolidated financial statements include the accounts of variable interest entities in which the Company is the primary beneficiary under the provisions of Accounting Standards Codification Topic 810, Consolidation.
+As of June 30, 2015, the variable interest entities include three surgical facilities and two

-SURGERY CENTER HOLDINGS, INC. THREE MONTHS ENDED MARCH 31, 2015 NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-CONTINUED
+SURGERY CENTER HOLDINGS, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-CONTINUED